Bundel48/FHIR/FrontEnd/DigitalVaccination/README.md

 ## Data parsing
 The data of our document are enclosed in a composition.
-More information about the composition of the data can be found in the readme file of the instance creation.
+More information about the composition of the data can be found in the [README file](IntellijProject/MIOProjektImpfausweis/README.md) of the instance creation.

+To ensure a valid instance we
+created a hl7 fhir profile for our vaccination card.

 To parse the data, the JSON representation is loaded from the relevant FHIR server.
 Since the amount of data is small, we have decided to load the references of the FHIR structures directly